forderud/WindowsManagement/README.md

 ## [Configuration Service Providers (CSPs)](https://learn.microsoft.com/en-us/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers)
 The [MDM Bridge WMI Provider](https://learn.microsoft.com/en-us/windows/win32/dmwmibridgeprov/mdm-bridge-wmi-provider-portal) appear to expose CSPs over WMI, so that they can also be accessed locally on the device.

-TODO: Test this out.
+TODO: Test this out [Using PowerShell scripting with the WMI Bridge Provider](https://learn.microsoft.com/en-us/windows/client-management/using-powershell-scripting-with-the-wmi-bridge-provider).